CBussom/TeleTag/README.md

 1. #### We have a file called Weekly Reports to store the weekly updates due every Wednesday.
 2. #### We have two files called App and Idea which are the files containing our code to the phone app we have up and running at the moment.
 3. #### We have a README.md file that providies a basic description of our project idea and the goals we have with this project.
 It also provides a basic outline of our Github-repo.
+4. #### We have a folder called Living Documents that contain three PDFS:
+     + Our Proposal Document - TeleTag_Proposal
+     + Our Original Requirements Document - TeleTag_Requirements_487W
+     + Our Updated Requirements Document(Softwaer Architecture) - TeleTag-m4